 - Check after Adding multiple items of different types and verify.

-- Check the amount of all added items is displaying correctly or not.
+- Check whether the number of all added items is displayed correctly or not.

 - Check whether the amount changes; your user added or removed items from the cart.

 - The user can change the quantity of the added items in the cart.